heroku/buildpack-stdlib/README.md

-# buildpack-stdlib
+# Buildpack Standard Library

-A standard library for Heroku buildpacks.
+This repo contains a standard library for use within Heroku buildpacks.
+It allows for unified output methods, some common buildpack utilities, and facilitates metrics logging.

 ## Usage